library-data-platform/ldp/doc/Admin_Guide.md

   read the section on "Historical data" above before changing this setting.

-* `sources` (object; required) is a collection of sources that LDP can extract data from.
+* `sources` (object; required) is a collection of sources that LDP1 can extract data from.
 Only one source should be provided.
-A source is defined by a source name and an associated object containing several
+A source is defined by a source name and an associated object containing several settings:
-  settings:
   * `direct_database_host` (string; required) is the FOLIO database host name.
   * `direct_database_name` (string; required) is the FOLIO database